FOREX-Dollar firm ahead of PCE numbers, briefly pokes head above 145 yen

 Data on Friday showed core inflation in Tokyo perked up in June and remained above the BOJ's 2% target for the 13th month.

-The other numbers in focus on Friday were euro zone inflation data due later in the day, though with the bloc's major economies having already released their own figures, few surprises are expected.
+The other numbers in focus on Friday were euro zone inflation data which showed a further decline in headline inflation, but only the smallest drop in underlying price changes.

-Friday data showed inflation slowed in France, but Germany, on Thursday, reported an increase.

 Also on Friday, official surveys showed China's factory activity declined for a third straight month in June and weakness in other sectors deepened, data which initially sent the yuan lower.